César (footballer, born May 1979)

 César Vinicio Cervo de Luca (born 19 May 1979), known as just César, is a Brazilian football coach and former defender.
 César also holds Italian nationality through descent.

-He is currently in charge as Alfredo Aglietti's assistant coach at Serie B club Brescia.

 Playing career

 Born in Rio de Janeiro, Brazil, César started his career with hometown club Fluminense.

 Chievo and Catania

-In January 2004, he was signed by Italian Serie A club Chievo on free transfer.
-He signed a 6 months contract with option to extend to 30 June 2007.
+In January 2004, he was signed by Italian Serie A club Chievo on a free transfer.
+He signed a 6-month contract with an option to extend to 30 June 2007.
 In January 2005 he was loaned to Serie B club Catania along with Higo.
 Catania later bought him in co-ownership deal for €150,000.
 He followed the team promoted to Serie A and played his first Serie A match on 18 February 2007 against Fiorentina since he left Chievo 3 years before.
-That season he only played 8 Serie A matches.
-In June 2007, Chievo was announced to buy back the player from Catania through closed tender bid mediated by Lega Calcio, for €440,000.
+That season, he only played 8 Serie A matches.
+In June 2007, Chievo was announced to buy back the player from Catania through a closed tender bid mediated by Lega Calcio for €440,000.
 He was a regular starter for Chievo in 2007–08 Serie B, partnered with Davide Mandelli, winning the cadetto that season and promoted back to Serie A in 2008.
 With arrival of Santiago Morero and Mario Yepes, César became a backup again in 2008–09 Serie A.